digital-methods/recreationalmarijuana/page3.md

 ## Conclusion on Topic Modeling

-We conclude that the topics ‘regulation’, ‘law and order’, ‘voting’ and ‘border control’ are interesting and well established.
+We identified and interpreted 8 different topics and conclude that the topics ‘regulation’, ‘law and order’, ‘voting’ and ‘border control’ are interesting and well established.
 With the topic ‘judicial’ and ‘business’ we are more cautious and need to look into specific cases.
 We could not interpret ‘Religion and education’ and ‘event, lifestyle, education’ in a meaningful way.
 Furthermore, we had two other topics (number 9 and 10) which had no meaning at all.
 We labeled them as ‘none’.

 ### Topic Modeling

-- We identified and interpreted 8 different topics.
+We identified and interpreted 8 different topics.
 Relevance metric is kept at λ=0.4.

 ##### 1) Regulation